 Annual household canvass (electoral register)

 Where we hold email addresses for residents, we will be sending emails from 'BCP Council Electoral Services’ via the secure GOV.Notify service.

 There will be a link in these emails to an external website hosted by Civica Election Services so responses can be made online.

 The annual canvass process helps us update your household information on the electoral register.
 This means you will be eligible to vote in any future elections.
 We are required by law, to contact every household to obtain and confirm the names of residents.
 This usually happens between the months of July and November with the revised register being published by 1 December.

 The 2023 canvass

-The Annual Canvass process was overhauled for 2020 by the Government's canvass reform programme, and once again we will be using data and electronic communications, such as email and text messaging, where possible, to make the process simpler.
+We will be using data and electronic communications, such as email and text messaging where possible, to make the process simpler.
 Residents will be directed to a website to respond.

 Step 1: Data Matching

-Under the new process our electoral register is uploaded securely to the Department of Work and Pensions (DWP) where it is matched against their records.
+Data from the electoral register is uploaded securely to the Department of Work and Pensions (DWP) where it is matched against their records.
 In addition to this, we have the discretion to use local records (e.g. Council Tax records) to perform a data matching exercise.

 Once that process is complete your property will be put into one of three categories, or routes: